albertfrutos/FSAutomator/README.md

 | IsAuxiliary | boolean  | If true, and in case the action is ExecuteCodeFromDLL, the DLL will also be shown as a spare automation.      | false          |
 | StopOnError | boolean  | If true, the automation will stop running in case an error occurs.                                            | false          |
 | Parameters  | json obj | An ActionObject defining the action parameters					                                             | (none)         |

+Each action has its own particular properties/parameters;

+##DLLAutomation

+This automation does not rely on any Json files, but in a DLL file provided by the user, which contains the code to execute and is s